-The directors present their first audited financial statements of Astarti Designated Activity Company (the "Company" or the "Issuer") for the period 8 October 2018 to 31 December 2019.
+The directors present their audited financial statements of Astarti Designated Activity Company (the "Company" or the "Issuer") for the year ended 31 December 2020.
 In accordance with IFRSs as adopted by EU, and particularly IFRS 10 - Consolidated financial statements, the Company is considered to be controlled by Eurobank Ergasias S.A. (the "Transferor" or the "Originator" or the "Servicer"), a bank incorporated in Greece.
 The Company was incorporated in Ireland on 8 October 2018.